 Special Korean Colors

 There are 5 special color words in Korean that you may see different forms of.
 We’re going to cover them below.

 Before we get into that, remember that you can still use the Korean colors above.
-That’s the simplest way to start, and what we recommend.
-The next part is helpful because you’re going to see these other color words, so it’s better to know why they appear in that form.
+That’s the simplest, best way to start, and what we recommend.
+The next part is helpful because you’re going to see these other words for the colors, so it’s better to know why they appear in that form.

 Also, it’ll give you some additional ways to use the colors in Korean.

-The five words below are descriptive verbs (adjectives) that have base forms.
+The five Korean words for colors below are descriptive verbs (adjectives) that have base forms.
 Here are the base forms and the adjective form when it’s placed in front of a noun.

 |Verbs (adjectives) in Korean||Base forms in Korean||English|